deisi/SFG2D/README.rst

      :alt: Updates

-Python Toolkit for Analsys if 2d-sfg spectra
+Python Toolkit to analyze 2d-sfg spectra and more.

 * Free software: MIT license
 * Documentation: https://sfg2d.readthedocs.io.

-Manual install dependencues
+Manually install dependencies
 ---------------------------
-Some dependencies must be installed manually due to some bugs `pip install numpy cython` and you will need pyqt4 but it doesn't install from pip so:
+Some dependencies must be installed manually due to some bugs `pip install numpy cython`

+and you will need pyqt4 but it doesn't install from pip so:
 `pacman -S python-pyqt4`